Invasive Milfoil Control Project Showing Results

 Variable Milfoil is extremely invasive, with the capability of completely destroying any lake or pond by filling the area with rapidly multiplying plants once established.
 The plant is able to propagate with as little as one tiny filament of stem or leaf.
 It can be easily transported from one body of water to another in a crack or crevice of a boat or trailer.
 Control efforts are important because, left unchecked the impact of milfoil can affect not only wildlife and recreational activities, but also significantly lower property values.

 Maine has not had much success with fighting Milfoil.
 Our two bodies of water that are infested are the exception.
 With a great game plan and diligence, we are having major success.
 Bryant Pond was inspected every month from May to October 2019, which resulted in the removal of forty seven plants.
 The cove still is home to around 15 to 20 mats which will be removed next year.
-The Barrier fence that was placed in the cove will be removed in the spring so all can paddle in the cove and see the wild life once again.
+The Barrier fence that was placed in the cove has recently been removed so all can paddle in the cove and see the wild life once again.
+Thanks to the hard work of CLA volunteers, Ed Leonard and Donnie Porter.
+See pictures below of their work.

 Monetary donations are greatly appreciated, but volunteering your time is just as valuable to our cause.
 To be a volunteer contact us at: